-XBeach allows users to include two different options for the seaward wave boundary conditions in the model. (keyword: wbctype).
+XBeach allows users to include two different options for wave boundary conditions in the model.
+These wave boundary conditions can be applied only at the seaward boundary (keyword: wbctype).
 First of all, in Section 3.1.1 the method to specify wave spectra is discussed.
 Secondly, in Section 3.1.2 the method to apply non-spectra, such as stationary wave conditions or time-series is elaborated.
 In Section 3.1.4 the lateral boundary conditions for waves are discussed.
 There is currently not a possibility to force waves on the landward boundary of a model.
-These seaward and lateral boundary conditions for waves can be applied for all hydrodynamic options, i.e. stationary, instationary and non-hydrostatic mode (Section 2.2).